KortSam/voting-system/README.md

+### Use case

+We decided to create a voting-system whcich can be used for businesses.

+In this application you can annonymously register a voter and vote for a specific election which has been created by an electionCreator which would be the admin of the election.

-You will see a folder structure with three elements:
+### You will see a folder structure with three elements:

 * **chaincode**: The business logic of the blockchain network
 * **client/backend**: A backend application that allows users to interact with the blockchain network through a REST interface
-* **client/frontend**: An Angular application that interacts with the backend
+* **client/app**: An Angular application that interacts with the backend
 * **doc**: Some documentation elements

 ### Startup commands